Methylcellulose eye drops

 Brand Name: Murocel

-Methylcellulose eye drops is used for:
+Methylcellulose eye drops are used for:

 Treating dry eyes.
 It may also be used for other conditions as determined by your doctor.